golemfactory/golem-docs/src/pages/docs/creators/dapps/index.md

 ---
 description: Deploying long-running, decentralized services on Golem using no-code tools.
+title: Deploying long-running, decentralized services on Golem using no-code tools.
 ---

 # Decentralized applications on Golem

-!!! info
+{% alert level="info" %}

-    Looking for a quick start?
+    Looking for a QuickStart?

     [See how easy it is to run an application on Golem](/docs/creators/dapps/run-a-dapp)

+{% /alert %}

 ## Introduction